vantage6/vantage6-workshop/episodes/2-understanding-v6.md

 The vantage6 server is an API, which means that there are many ways to interact with it programatically.
 There are however a number of applications available that make is easier for users to interact with the vantage6 server:

--   **User interface** The user interface is a web application that allows users to interact with the server.
+-   **User interface** The user interface is a web application (hosted at the server) that allows users to interact with the server.
 It is used to create and manage organizations, collaborations, users, tasks and algorithms.
 It also allows users to view and download the results of tasks.
 Use of the user interface recommended for ease of use.

 -   **Python client** The vantage6 python client <python-client> is a Python package that allows users to interact with the server from a Python environment.
-This is helpful for data scientists who want to integrate vantage6 into their existing Python workflow.
+This is especially usefull for data scientists who want to integrate vantage6 into their existing Python workflow.

--   **API** It is also possible to interact with the server using the API directly.
+-   **API** It is also possible to interact with the vantage6-server using the API directly.

 ## How algorithms run in vantage6